A Correspondence-Driven Approach for Bilevel Decision-making with Nonconvex Lower-Level Problems: Correspondence-Driven Hyperfunction and Its Smoothing

 To address the unsettledness (see Section~\ref{sec:illnessofhyperfunction}) of the hyperfunction definition associated with the original problem \eqref{eq:original_problem}, we introduce a novel \emph{correspondence-driven hyperfunction} in this section.

 Instead of modeling the follower as a \emph{rational agent} who always attains a global minimizer, we consider the follower to be an \emph{algorithm-based bounded rational agent}.
 Specifically, the follower’s decision is generated by executing a prescribed optimization method $\mathcal{M}$ with step size schedule $\boldsymbol{\eta}$ from a fixed initialization $y_0$.
-For any given upper-level variable $x$, this procedure yields a sequence, and $\hat{S}(x, y_0, \boldsymbol{\eta}, \mathcal{M})$ denotes the subset of its accumulation points attaining the smallest lower-level objective value, from which the follower selects its decision.
+For any given upper-level variable $x$, this procedure yields a sequence, and $\hat{S}(x, y_0, \boldsymbol{\eta}, \mathcal{M})$ denotes its accumulation points, from which the follower selects its decision.
 Regarding the algorithm $\mathcal{M}$ and step size schedule $\boldsymbol{\eta}$, we impose the following mild assumption, which can be satisfied by a wide range of standard optimization methods, such as the gradient descent method.

 \begin{assumption} The accumulation points of the sequence generated using method $\mathcal{M}$ with step size schedule $\boldsymbol{\eta}$ for initial point $y_0$ and any upper-level decision variable $x$ are stationary points with respect to $y$.
-That is, the set of all limit points of the sequence is a subset of the lower-level stationary point set. \end{assumption}
+That is, the set of all limit points of the sequence are a subset of the lower-level stationary point set. \end{assumption}

 This \emph{algorithm-based bounded rational} perspective captures realistic decision-making behavior.
 Under limited computational resources, the follower uses a prescribed optimization method $\mathcal{M}$ with step size schedule $\boldsymbol{\eta}$ from $y_0$ to explore the solution space and obtains the set of practically attainable solutions $\hat{S}(x, y_0, \boldsymbol{\eta}, \mathcal{M})$.
 By following this optimization method $\mathcal{M}$, the agent makes the best decision it can achieve, without assuming access to the full set of global minimizers as in the fully rational case.